-For SP3, we further looked at participants' subjective judgment of what they think constitutes the threshold for an acceptable amount of error.
-We identified a subjective accuracy threshold, $M = 2.35 \deg$ , $SD = 1.37 \deg$ , precision threshold, $M = 1.36 \deg$ , $SD = 0.64 \deg$ , latency threshold, M = 265.9 ms, SD = 267.7 ms, and dropout threshold, M = 23.35%, SD = 17.49%.
-We added these subjective thresholds as vertical red lines to the objective measures shown in Figures 3 and 4.
+Fig. 6 These figures show the distributions of depth intervals and speed intervals for participants' errors made during the study task.
+The x-axis show the depth/speed interval as explained in Sect.
+4.1.5, and the y-axis shows the frequency of occurrence threshold, M = 265.9 ms, SD = 267.7 ms, and dropout threshold, M = 23.35%, SD = 17.49%.
+We added these subjective thresholds as vertical red lines to the objective measures shown in Figs. 4 and 5.
 It is interesting to observe that these subjective thresholds seem to be in line with a drop in objective performance for accuracy and latency, while they do not seem to match changes in performance for precision and dropout.

-Figure 5: Comparison of participants' subjective estimates of their performance and their objective performance in terms of correctly identified targets during the experiment for (a) accuracy, (b) precision, (c) latency, and (d) dropout.
-Statistical significance: \\\ (p<0.001), \\ (p<0.01), \ (p<0.05).
+Fig.7 Comparison of participants' subjective estimates of their performance and their objective performance in terms of correctly identified targets during the experiment for a accuracy, b precision, c latency, and d dropout.
+Statistical significance: \\\p < 0.001; \\p < 0.01; \p < 0.01; \p < 0.05